 Judith Kazdym Leeds is a internationally known award winning artist who has created over 3,000 book jackets including the classic book, THE COLOR PURPLE.
 Her work has appeared in both national and international magazines having won numerous prestigious awards and medals.
 She was named by PRINT Magazine, in its 40 year Design Retrospective, as being among the elite group of artists who had created the most innovative designs in the United States over a forty year period.

 " Judith's art reflect "her up-beat, colorful and personal view of the world around us."

 " I especially love painting people in their personal comfort zones.
 People have their lives etched into their faces.
 To me that is true beauty.
 It's the intimate moments that define a life and I try to capture these fleeting impressions in my paintings."

-Judith graduated cum laude from Boston University's School of Fine Arts.
-She lives in Montville, New Jersey and served for six years as Program Director on the Board of the Pastel Society of New Jersey.
+Judith graduated cum laude from Boston University's School of Fine Arts and served for six years as Program Director on the Board of the Pastel Society of New Jersey.

 Her work can be found in both public and private collections.